everettjf/MachOExplorer/README.md

 [Telegram](https://t.me/machoexplorer) or QQ Group 259141165

+# Feature

+1. Basic view macho file
+2. macOS support

 # Incomplete code

 1. Symbol display for address

-# Feature

-1. Basic view macho file
+2. Windows support in the future

 # How to build